UNCLASSIFIED (U)

 10. Duration.

-It is anticipated that there will be a continuing need for the advice offered by the Committee.
+There is a continuing need for the advice offered by the DTAG.
 The Department will periodically review this need.

 11. Termination.